mlabuda2/nf-tower-docs/docs/credentials/registry_credentials.md

 ## Introduction

 From version 22.4, Tower supports the configuration of credentials for container registry services.
+These credentials are leveraged by the Wave container service to authenticate to private container registry services, such as Docker Hub, Google Artifact Registry, Quay, etc.

 ### General instructions